 Newtown was once referred to as the "Venice of Newfoundland" as it was built on several tiny islands joined by bridges.
 The Barbour Living Heritage Village is located on a point of land surrounded by tickles and beaches and it is highly visible when entering Newtown.
 Newtown and Cape Freels are located along a strip of coast known as oceanic barrens.

-There plenty to see and do when you head out on the Road to the Shore.
+There is plenty to see and do when you head out on the Road to the Shore.
 In addition to taking in all the attractions at the Barbour Living Heritage Village, we highly recommend you plan the following:

-- Walk the Cape Island Walking Trail
+- Walk the Trails

 - Take in some bird watching